makerdao/documentation/source/includes/_maker.md

 ```

 * **Params:** none
-* **Returns:** promise (resolves to new CDP object)
+* **Returns:** promise (resolves to new CDP object once mined)

 `maker.openCdp()` will create a new CDP, and then return the CDP object, which can be used to access other CDP functionality.

-By default, the promise will resolve when the transaction is mined.
+The promise will resolve when the transaction is mined.

 ## **getCdp**